-Duke offers four types of bequests and testamentary gifts to plan for your future:
+Duke offers 5 types of bequests and testamentary gifts to plan for your future.

-I give, devise and bequeath to Duke University, a qualified 501(c)(3) charitable organization located in Durham, North Carolina, _____ percent of my residual estate (or a specific bequest of $__________, or other personal or real property appropriately described) for (a specific college, school, program or unrestricted use), to be used in accordance with the terms of the most recent written directive I have signed with the University, and, if none exists, to be used as directed by the (e.g. President, Provost, Athletic Director, Dean of the School of ___) at Duke University.
+I give, devise, and bequeath to Duke University, a qualified 501(c)(3) charitable organization located in Durham, North Carolina, the sum of $_____ [or _____%] of my estate, to be used in accordance with the terms of the most recent fund agreement or other written directive I have signed and delivered to Duke during my lifetime that provides instructions for the use of this gift and, if none exists, for unrestricted use by [a specific department, unit or program chosen by the donor] at Duke University.

 - Gifts of retirement plans name Duke as a primary or contingent beneficiary of a retirement account (e.g. IRA, SEP, 401(k), 403(b), ESOP, etc.).
 This gift may enable you to make a larger gift than you anticipated because income and estate taxes are not imposed when plan assets are distributed to Duke.

-- Testamentary life-income gifts include charitable gift annuity, charitable remainder unitrust, charitable lead trust or pooled income fund and can be funded through your will.
+- Testamentary life-income gifts include charitable gift annuities, charitable remainder trusts, charitable lead trusts or pooled income funds and can be funded through your will.
 While these gift plans will not generate tax savings during your lifetime, they may reduce estate taxes and provide life income for a loved one.